Last updated Nov 17, 2018

 - Completes patient’s comprehensive health history summary and physical examinations, and is responsible for clinical resumes for discharged patients.

-Physician Assistant Education, Requirements and Qualifications
+PA Education, Requirements and Qualifications

 - Degree in physician assistant studies